blackjk3/rails_builder/README.md

 RailsBuilder
 ================
 GUI add-on for managing migrations, routes, models, etc.

+Disclaimer: This is still a proof of concept!
+Please use at your own risk.
+Pull requests, feature enhancements would be much appreciated :)

 Usage
 ================